ClarkLaboratory/IsoLamp/README.md

 # or
 IsoLamp -p params.ini -m all

+# for help
+IsoLamp -h

-# isoform discovery modules only
+# isoform discovery modules only (requires BAMs)
 IsoLamp -p params.ini -m isoform_discovery

 # alternatively, if not in PATH: